pibara/elvisscan/README.md

 Elvisscan will output events on stdout and will create a fresh json file every five seconds.
 A simple cherypy script will parse the json and display a simple html version of the data.

+Elvisscan was developed on C.H.I.P device with an ALFA Network AWUS036NH as secondary WiFi device, but should in theory run on other setups as well with minor alterations.
+ElvisScan expects an active wifi connection on the device named wlan0, and it expects a device named wlan1 to be evailable for usage in monitor mode.
+It is sugested that the device running ElvisScan should be placed in such a way as to maximize reception range for the monitor mode wifi device.

+Usage:

+    ./esserver.py
+    sudo ./elvisscan.py

+The server will run on port 8080 of your monitoring appliance.